johnmpost/fununit/README.md

     ])
 ```

+Even more possibilities are shown in the "Verbosity Levels When Describing Tests" section below.
+(This includes specifying parameters as a dictionary!)
 Whichever format you choose, we now have a finished set of unit tests for the multiply function, described using fununit.
 The easiest way to run them is to use the default test runner:

 ```python
 from fununit.run import run_tests